Accidents with Overloaded or Oversized Trucks in Ohio

 Federal law designates how heavy commercial trucks can be based on Gross Vehicle Weight Rating (GVWR).
-States can also have their own GVWR regulations, however, most allow the maximum GVWR established by federal law.
+States can also have their own GVWR regulations.
+However, most allow the maximum GVWR established by federal law.
 Some allow trucks to have greater weights on non-interstate highways.
 In limited circumstances, truckers can obtain permits to weigh more than the federal or state law.

 Trucks also have a Gross Combination Weight Rating (GCWR).
 To calculate this figure, motor carriers and regulators look at more than the weight of the cab and trailer.
 They must also add in the weight of the trucker, passengers, fuel, and cargo.

-How Heavy Can Trucks Be?
+How Heavy Can Truck Loads Be?

 Federal truck maximum weight limits are: